 Accordingly, she schlepped home our combined weight in groceries every day.
 Carl the Butcher stamped our initials in blue ink on the most heavily marbled sides of beef.
 Three bakeries operated around the clock to keep pace with our ever-escalating carbohydrate requirements.
 The Atlantic and Pacific Tea Company named frigates after each of us (mine was bigger).
 An endless procession of birds and beasts were offered up on her four-burner Kenmore altar.
 Beethoven said “Only the pure in heart can make a good soup.”
 If soup is served in heaven, Grandma Sadie must surely be God’s personal potagér.

 For grandmothers and cordons bleus, the stockpot is a virtual playground.
-But for the beginning cook, it is an unequalled educational opportunity.
+But for the beginning cook, it is a peerless learning opportunity.
 The leisurely magic by which it transmutes odd meat relics, flinty old bones and woody vegetable scraps into liquid gold seems more akin to alchemy than gastronomy.
-So take off your toque blanche, put on your wizard's hat, and let’s bone up on stock.
+So put your toque blanche on the hook, put on your wizard's hat, and let’s bone up on stock.

 To make serious soup, you will need a stockpot of serious size.
 These are made in a bewildering choice of materials: plain cast iron; enameled cast iron; aluminum, both sheet and cast, plain and anodized; stainless steel; copper; and earthenware.